dec1costello/Ski-Pass-Renewal-Analysis/README.md

 <h1 align="center">Ski Pass Renewal Prediction</h1>

 **Business Objective:** Predict ski pass renewal likelihood to maximize lifetime customer value.
+Prioritized recall for the 'will not renew' class to ensure coverage of the at-risk population.

 **Technical Approach:** A production grade ML pipeline leveraging modern analytics engineering patterns.
 Features are defined in SQL (dbt), persisted in DuckDB, and consumed by Python ML workflows, ensuring reproducibility, version control, and auditability.